Genomics-HSE/DAIseg.mex/README.md

 ...
 ...
 ```
-where each two lines correspond to the one diploid sample from mex.txt with European and Native American ancestries in each file.
+where each two lines correspond to the one diploid sample from mex.txt with European and Native American ancestries in each file respecting the order of admixed samples.